-Here the function converts timestamp to a character string with the format of the 24-hour clock.
+Here the function converts the timestamp to a character string with the format of the 24-hour clock.

-Explanation: Consider the timestamp which takes the date and time as an input.
-This timestamp is given to the TO_CHAR() function.
+Explanation: Consider the timestamp, which inputs the date and time.
+Then, you pass this timestamp to the TO_CHAR() function.
 This function then converts to the format specified.
-The format here mentioned is HH24:MI: SS.
-This indicates the 24 hour clock time format.
+The format mentioned here is HH24:MI: SS.
+This indicates the 24-hour clock time format.
 It converts it to the string format having an output as 22:30:59.

 Example to Implement TO_CHAR in PostgreSQL

-Below are examples to Implement TO_CHAR in PostgreSQL using various methods:
+Below are examples of implementing TO_CHAR in PostgreSQL using various methods:

-We now know what the to_char() function is and how it works.
-To understand better let us have a look at some examples.
+We now know the to_char() function and how it works.
+To understand better, let us have a look at some examples.

 Let us convert a date variable to a string that uses the 24-hour format: